 The financial and administrative overheads have grown along with the RSPCA.
-As Helen Tracy, Chief Financial Officer explained, “Many of our processes, particularly in finance, had become outdated.
+As Helen Tracey, Chief Financial Officer explained, “Many of our processes, particularly in finance, had become outdated.
 Like many older charities, processes had evolved by default, not design, and there was a gap between what we were doing and current best practices.
 We also knew we needed to have greater clarity and leverage over our information.
 By shifting the finance team away from transactional processing to a review and analysis-type role, we knew we could really add value to the business.”

 Introducing Sage software gives RSPCA’s central teams the opportunity to do more for others, such as fulfil a more service-led function to the large branch network.
 In corporate and social responsibility (CSR) terms, RSPCA could start to assist other smaller charities, particularly those working in the same arena.
 Improving processes and reducing admin frees people up to do all this, and more.

 The RSPCA’s vision is to live in a world where all animals are respected and treated with compassion.
 It works to:

 improve the lives and reduce the suffering of farm animals